Applications for TA and Reader positions will be accepted from November 3rd - November 17th.

 Qualifications: Currently enrolled as a UCSD full-time (12 units) Structural Engineering graduate student, or enrolled as a full time UCSD graduate student (12 units or more) and hold a B.S. degree in Structural Engineering.
 Students must also be in good academic standing.

-Reader: Readers assists a course instructor by grading homework, papers, or exams and may also hold office hours to answer students’ questions about such assignments.
+Reader: Readers assist a course instructor by grading homework, papers, or exams and may also hold office hours to answer students’ questions about such assignments.

 Qualifications: Currently enrolled as a UCSD full-time student with junior standing in the major; 3.0 grade-point average and must have taken and received at least a “B” grade in the course or equivalent.